 Ad Council Research Institute’s Issue Pulse report offers insights into what social issues move Americans to act and who they trust for information on those issues

-New York, NY (May 19, 2023) -- Today, the Ad Council Research Institute (ACRI) released results of a year-long study aimed at taking a pulse check of the issues Americans care most about, the actions they take on behalf of those issues and how shifts in interests occur as media focus, culture shifts, and movements drive action.
-Among other key findings, the 2022-23 Issue Pulse results reveal that, despite some variances in issues Americans care about throughout the year, some clearly have staying power: nearly half of all Americans consistently list the economy as their top concern, followed by women’s rights and climate change; and Americans most trust local and national media to give them the information they need to make decisions about top issues.
+New York, NY (May 19, 2023) -- Today, the Ad Council Research Institute (ACRI) released results of a year-long study aimed at taking a pulse check of the social issues Americans care most about, the actions they take on behalf of those issues and how shifts in interests occur as media focus, culture shifts, and movements drive action.
+Among other key findings, the 2022-23 Issue Pulse results reveal that despite some variances in issues Americans care about throughout the year, some clearly have staying power: nearly half of all Americans consistently list the economy as their top concern, followed by women’s rights and climate change; and Americans most trust local and national media to give them the information they need to make decisions about top social issues.

 Over the last year, ACRI and decision-intelligence company Morning Consult reported this data on a quarterly basis, identifying trends among the general population and among key demographic segments such as generation, region, urbanicity and race.
 Notably, the study also paints a picture of Americans most inclined to act on social issues: Democrat (52%), suburban (44%), urban (36%), age 18-34 (39%) and reside in the American South (39%).
 Understanding these key demographics is vital, particularly for marketers who aim to encourage engagement and action among Americans.